jchu634/Typing-Automation-Tools/README.md

 - Bypasses "no-paste" restrictions in various applications.
 #### Limitations:
 - Many UNICODE characters do not work.
+- Spacing may not be preserved depending on application and clipboard content.

 ### `type-at-wpm` (Experimental):
 Controlled typing speed based on WPM.